metrorailings/OwlBlog/content/posts/coaching-analysis-1.md

 headline = "Coaching Analysis - Los Angeles Rams"

 +++
-So for the first time in Owl Blog history, I'll be keeping tabs on coaches here.
-By tracking these coaches, their core competencies, and their overall level of success, I can better predict games going forward.
+So for the first time in Owl Blog history, I'll be assessing coaches primarily when evaluating teams.
+By tracking these coaches, their core competencies, and their overall level of success, I feel I can better predict the outcome of games.
+After all, terrible coaches tend to fizzle out in due time while good coaches last through the years and end up adding their own wrinkles to the way football is played in modern times.

 ***

 ### Los Angeles Rams

 _Coaching:_ Sean McVay (HC/OC), Raheem Morris (DC)

+_Key Departures_

 The Rams have solid management.
 McVay's offensive coaching could use some work, especially given the pathetic showing by the Rams offense in the Super Bowl.
 On top of that, his playbook has been criticized as being too simple, a weakness which is all too easily exposed against the league's better defensive minds.
 Still, the play-action and the outside zone runs still hit gold against lesser coaches and teams.